Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial dimensions: Bounds on the relativistic semigroup

 \subsection{Acknowledgements}

 BH wants to thank Aalborg Universitet, where this work was initiated, for their kind hospitality.
 OM is grateful for support by the Independent Research Fund Denmark via the project grant ``Mathematical Aspects of Ultraviolet Renormalization'' (8021-00242B).
+The authors thank an anonymous referee for the constructive comments.